Santhosh-lab-oss/testproject1/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards

 Examples of behavior that contributes to a positive environment include:

-* Demonstrating empathy and kindness
+* Demonstrating empathy and kindness toward other people
-* Respecting differing opinions
+* Being respectful of differing opinions
-* Accepting constructive criticism
+* Giving and gracefully accepting constructive feedback
+* Accepting responsibility and apologizing to those affected by our mistakes

 Examples of unacceptable behavior include:

 * Harassment or discrimination
-* Trolling or insulting comments
+* Trolling, insulting, or derogatory comments
 * Public or private harassment
+* Publishing others' private information without permission

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards.
+Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope

-This Code of Conduct applies within all community spaces and when an individual officially represents the community.
+This Code of Conduct applies within all community spaces and when an individual is officially representing the community in public spaces.

 ## Enforcement

-Instances of abusive behavior may be reported to the community leaders responsible for enforcement.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement.

 ## Enforcement Guidelines

-Community leaders will follow these guidelines in determining the consequences for any action they deem in violation of this Code of Conduct.
+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct.

 1. Correction
 2. Warning